All Episodes

 And they will not have those opportunities.

-And if Anne brings her eight-year-old son along, I'll give him a shout out from the crowd because he makes more fiscal sense uh than most of the guys at Washington.
+And if Anne brings her eight-year-old son along, I'll give him a shout out from the crowd because he makes more fiscal sense than most of the guys at Washington.

-National Squirrel Appreciation Day in the United States of America.
+But we have been enjoying a sacred moment, National Squirrel Appreciation Day in the United States of America.

-We have covered all the solemn festivities.
+We've covered all the solemn festivities.

 Export Selection